It was scary, standing for something that in my mind could change the course of the company. But it had to be done.

 - Do Not Track can be turned on by users of the platform per project, and region (ie. Europe).

 And as Claudiu and I were discussing this, he told me: “If you want to do the right thing, you have to role Do Not Track out for everyone.
-You have to make the tool respect the browser settings, to make it “just work”—without the option to turn it off again.”
+You have to make the tool respect the browser settings.”

 Somewhere inside me I had flashbacks of not picking one feature, not picking blogging, not picking shouting with pride, not picking one product.
 Of being passed by a friendly blogger and by Googlers left and right.